De novo 3D model generation¶

 Running the job¶

-Select/job014/particles.star file on the I/O tab of the 3D initial model jobtype.
+Select/job014/particles.star file on the I/O tab of the 3D initial reference jobtype.

 Everything is aready in order on the CTF.